 What is the Difference Between Assisted Living And Nursing Homes?

-The main difference between assisted living and nursing homes is that assisted living provides personal care for a residence that needs help with daily activities but does not need a skilled nursing home.
+The main difference between assisted living and nursing homes is that assisted living provides personal care for residence that needs help with daily activities but does not need a skilled nursing home.

-A nursing home is good for a senior when they need a feeding tube, and they need around the clock care, while assisted living does not provide that.
+A nursing home is good for a senior when they need a feeding tube, and they need around-the-clock care, while assisted living does not provide that.

-Assisted living communities offer a range of social activities, and have a communal feel to them, where are nursing homes do not.
+Assisted living communities to offer a range of social activities, and have a communal feel to them, where are nursing homes do not.